Multi-objective optimization and quantum hybridization of equivariant deep learning interatomic potentials

 Due to the enormous number of interfaces that can be generated via this process, we constrained our dataset to having interfaces generated by the Li and Cu slabs sharing the same Miller indices.
 A melt-quench approach via ab initio molecular dynamics (AIMD) simulations was subsequently used to create amorphized interfacial structures.

-For the melt-quench simulations, we melted the interfaces at $600$K followed by a cooling process from $600$K to $10$K at a rate of $250$K/ps.
+For the melt-quench simulations, the interfaces were heated to $600$K, which is above the melting point of Li ($\sim 453\,\mathrm{K}$) but well below that of bulk Cu ($\sim 1358\,\mathrm{K}$).
+At this temperature, the Li component melts while the Cu surface layers undergo significant disorder due to interfacial mixing with molten Li, producing amorphous interfacial structures representative of realistic Li-Cu interfaces encountered, for example, in lithium-ion battery anodes.
+The system was then cooled from 600~K to 10~K at a rate of $250$K/ps.
 The NVT ensemble with the Nose-Hoover thermostat \cite{NVT_1,NVT_2,NVT_3} was used for all the AIMD simulations with a time step of $2$ fs and the energy cutoff fixed as $520$ eV.
 This interfacial data forms the bulk of our dataset and consists of $11,000$ distinct structures.